The Strangest Enemies in the Metroid Games

 Location: Meridian – Zebes

 The name of this creature would suggest that this is some sort of dragon.
 The truth is a lot more chilling.
 Draygon is essentially half fish, half…errm…something…messed up.
 Residing in the bowels of the waterlogged Meridian, this guy acts as one of the main bosses in Super Metroid, with his effigy being one of the ‘golden statues’ that are required to pass to enter the final stages of the game.
 This would suggest a level of sentiency that the boss fight itself doesn’t really echo, with Draygon being incredibly erratic and almost feral in his attack style.
 He is so basic he doesn’t even let go of Samus if she starts electrocuting him with the short-circuiting wall panel via the grapple beam.
-Maybe all that time wasting away down in the sand has driven Draygon mad.
-Either way, he is certainly a disturbed being that is best left well alone.
+Maybe all that time-wasting away down in the sand has driven Draygon mad.
+Either way, he is certainly a disturbing being that is best left well alone.